 And so, the gaming app industry is mushrooming, with every tech entrepreneur wanting to play this billion-dollar game.
 But before we move on to see what the gamers are hooked on to, let’s take a quick look at the type of gaming apps that are scoring high on their list.

-3 Categories of Apps with In-Game Chat
+Types of Apps with In-Game Chat

 Gaming these days is about walking into a crowd and winning the stakes.
 It’s no longer about playing alone bettering your own previous score.
 The kick of any game is in in-game chat - shouting, screaming out your excitement at every move for others to hear.
 And so, features such as in-game text and voice chat are what’s driving the excitement of the online gaming world.
 It enables every player to compare scores and communicate with other gamers, and app-makers categorize them as:

-i) Chatting Apps with In-built Games
+1. Chatting Apps with In-Built Games

 These are apps with video or voice chat functionality that also develop games on the side to allow friends within the group to play games with each other to kill boredom.
 Games such as Facebook Gaming and Houseparty became popular when people started looking for options to chill with friends and family even as they socially distanced themselves.